★★★★★ 5.0 (60 Reviews)

 • Multiple shampoo niches

-• Rainfall + hand wand fixtures
+• Rainfall and hand wand fixtures

 • Body sprays available